AI with dataflows

 Classification model report

-The Classification model report is produced by applying the ML model to the holdout test data and comparing the predicted class for a record with the actual known class.
+The Classification model report is produced by applying the ML model to the holdout test data and comparing the predicted class for a row with the actual known class.

-The model report includes a chart that includes the breakdown of the correctly and incorrectly classified records for each known class.
+The model report includes a chart that includes the breakdown of the correctly and incorrectly classified rows for each known class.

-A further class-specific drilldown enables an analysis of how the predictions for a known class are distributed.
-This shows the other classes in which records of that known class are likely to be misclassified.
+A further class-specific drill-down action enables an analysis of how the predictions for a known class are distributed.
+This shows the other classes in which rows of that known class are likely to be misclassified.

 The model explanation in the report also includes the top predictors for each class.